 Rats would need to breathe in large amounts of this gas for a long period to perish from exposure to the ammonia odor.
 The rat would need to be enclosed while you trapped the ammonia gas.

-Does Ammonia Kills Rats Instantly?
+Does Ammonia Kill Rats Instantly?

 Rats can be killed by ammonia when used properly.
 It also serves as a rodent deterrent.
 Rats are repelled by its strong odor when they are not killed.
 Rats do not need to be directly sprayed with ammonia because killing with this method works rarely.